vuchkov/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 0.4.1 =
+* FIXED : a bug when the frontend customization module wasn't activated.

 = 0.4.0 =
 * IMPROVED : displaying date and time in a better way.
 * IMPROVED : displaying events of several days.